nechkin/oauth2-jwt-with-spring-security/README.md

 ([authorization code grant](https://tools.ietf.org/html/rfc6749#section-4))
 4. If necessary, the identity provider authenticates the user (perhaps by asking them for their username and password)
 5. Once the identity provider is satisfied that the user is sufficiently authenticated, it processes the application's request, formulates a response, and sends that back to the user along with a redirect URL back to the application.
+The redirect URL contains the authorization code.
-6. The user's browser requests the redirect URL that goes back to the application, including the identity provider's response
+6. The user's browser requests the redirect URL that goes back to the application, including the identity provider's authorization code.
+7. Application handles the request and uses the authorization code to request an access token from the Authorization Server.
-7. The application decodes the identity provider's response, and carries on accordingly.
+8. The application decodes the identity provider's response, and authenticates the user.
+User deta can be either be decoded from the token or requested from the appropriate resource using the access token.
-8. The identity provider's response includes an access token which the application can use to gain direct access to the identity provider's services on the user's behalf.
+9. Application can use an access token to gain direct access to the identity provider's services (or other token protected resources) on the user's behalf.

 Client Application can now use the token to access the Resource Server.